 I won't go into all the details about how language modelling works, but it's useful to introduce some basic ideas.
 One of the simplest types of language models is a unigram model.
 A unigram model assigns a probability to a sequence of words based on how frequently each word in the sequence appeared in the training set.
 So, for example, if we put the sentence "Make America great again" into a unigram language model, the model would give us a probability that depends on how frequently "make" appeared in the training set, how frequently "America" appeared in the training set, etc. A bigram model extends this idea to two-word sequences.
 So, to assign a probability to "Make America great again", we'd look at how frequently "make America" appeared in the training set, how frequently "America great" appeared in the training set, etc. Trigram models extend this idea to three-word sequences, and so on.
 KenLM also incorporates a technique known as Kneser-Ney smoothing, which we can think of as a way of intelligently mixing probabilities we would get from higher-order models (e.g. a 4-gram model) with those that we'd get from lower-order models (e.g. a trigram model) in order to improve the performance of the language model.

 Using KenLM, I built language models of orders 1-5 for both the Android and iPhone training data.
-Each language model corresponded to a particular Naive Bayes classifier, each of which classified all tweets in the test set as coming from either an Android phone or an iPhone.
+Each language model corresponded to a particular classifier, each of which classified all tweets in the test set as coming from either an Android phone or an iPhone.
+Only the model using a unigram language model is, strictly speaking, a Naive Bayes classifier.
+But, as outlined above, the other models are quite similar in their basic logic.
 To evaluate these classifications, I used a metric called the F1 score, which depends upon two other important metrics, precision and recall.
 Precision tells us what percentage of tweets that were classified as coming from an Android phone/iPhone were actually from an Android phone/iPhone.
 Recall tells us what percentage of actual Android/iPhone tweets were correctly classified as Android/iPhone tweets.
 The F1 score is a single metric that balances both precision and recall.

 So, how did the classifiers do?
 Here are the F1 scores for all the classifiers tested: